-- 4.8.1 The service will be available for the majority of the hours the venue is open each week, to include (where opening hours allow) service provision on Saturdays and Sundays (when other service providers are closed) and Mondays (day of high demand for the service). - 4.8.2 The service is only accessible when the trained health professional is available.
+4.8.1 The service will be available for the majority of the hours the venue is open each week, to include (where opening hours allow) service provision on Saturdays and Sundays (when other service providers are closed) and Mondays (day of high demand for the service).

+4.8.2 The service is only accessible when the trained health professional is available.
 If the trained professional is not available (annual/sick leave) staff must be able to signpost onto another participating EHC service (www3.hants.gov.uk/getiton) GP or local sexual health clinic (www.letstalkaboutit.nhs.uk).
+The service must phone the alternative provision to ensure they can provide the service.